 Linderman’s baritone bombardment sends shock-waves across the field whilst he beats his fist (the ‘Till-Hammer’) furiously onto his thigh.
 In Rammstein tradition fire and flames engulfed the stage.
 During ‘Feuer Frei!’
 Till and his ‘axe-men of the apocalypse’ breathe flames from their mouths.
-For ‘Benzine’ Linderman sets a ‘stage invader’ on fire with a flamethrower.
-More pyros and flames whip the crowd into euphoria as Rammstein powers through favourites such as ‘Links234’, ‘Sonne’ and ‘Pussy’ – where Till straddles a giant penis that ejaculates foam into the audience.
+For ‘Benzine’ Linderman sets a ‘staged invader’ on fire with a flamethrower.
+More pyros and flames whip the crowd into frenzy as Rammstein powers through favourites such as ‘Links234’, ‘Sonne’ and ‘Pussy’ – where Till straddles a giant penis that ejaculates foam into the audience.

 A definite highlight of the show was during ‘Fish’ where Flake sails the crowd in an inflatable dinghy.
 Along the way he collects a military hat and a Union Jack.
-A stowaway from the crowd jumps on board before being ejected.
+A stowaway from the crowd jumps on board before being ejected by security.
 During Flake’s sailing Till Linderman stands at the back of the stage with one and behind his back; stern and statuesque.

-The performance was too much to take in at times with the imposing Linderman and his dark minions conjuring up a furious wall of sound while Hell, fire and flames danced around them.
+The performance was much for the senses to take in at times, with the imposing Linderman and his dark minions conjuring up a furious wall of sound, while Hell, fire and flames danced around them.
 In an ironic twist, the Rammstein machine drove 50,000 dumbfounded Brits to chant along in their mother tongue during a weekend that was supposed to celebrate Brit legends Iron Maiden’s homecoming.